haim0n/pycharm_ext_tools/README.md

 # Pycharm External Tools
-Support for formatting tools in Pycharm
+Extentions to Pycharm code formatting tools.
 Currently supported are flake8 and black on a selected code block.

 ## Usage